 Talking about the northern region, how can we forget the capital, Delhi.
 Who could have imagined that the most-crowded city of India has concentrated outdoor climbing too?
 In recent years, various forest areas were explored for bouldering and lead routes.
 For weekend cragging Delhi outskirts have an abundance of options like Dhauj, Lado Sarai, Sanjay Van boulders, and Zion.
 Many 1-2 days climbing trips and festivals are frequently held to attract people and promote the sites.

 Climbing around Delhi is possible all year round except in peak monsoon.
 All the spots are within an hour’s travel through cabs.

 In central India are woodlands of Pachmarhi and Bhimbetka with tonnes of boulders guarded by leopards.
 Being a UNESCO Biosphere Reserve, the area is mostly restricted for climbing.
 However, with permissions and local guides many times few climbers try their hands on the protected rock.
 Pachmarhi is also a well-known hill station, therefore, has good connectivity with other cities.

 A treasure that is yet to rise to its power.
 When it does it will reign over India.
 Good quality granite boulders of various heights are flocked in the Aravalli range in Gujarat.
 Being 100 km aloof from Ahmedabad the bouldery ground is extremely remote.
 Climbing at Idar is unique due to its dry weather and solid rocks.
-It could become the next big bouldering center with frequent exploration tours.
+It could become the next big bouldering centre with frequent exploration tours.

 Since Idar lies in the rain shadow area, December to February is the preferred time.
 There are buses from Ahemdabad to Idar taking 2 hours to reach.